SaschaStrand/ClientRepeat/README.md

 1. Use the form in the New Appointments tab to track each appointment completed.

-1. Use the Income Reports tab to find a sorted list of clients by average rate of gratuity and average total gratuity.

-1. Use the Scheduling Reports tab to find your average rate of re-scheduling as well as a sorted list of clients by rate of re-scheduling.
+1. Use the Reports tab to find a sorted list of clients by average rate of gratuity and average total gratuity as well as the average rate of re-scheduling among all clients and a sorted list of clients by rate of re-scheduling.

 ## Status

 The front-end is complete.
 I am currently implementing the back end as we learn about databases in my web development class.

+## To Do

+For single-user version of application:
+* Be able to create an appointment associated with a client
+* Be able to view an analytic result over database
+* Make clients page a table not a list

+For multi-user version of application
+* Be able to log a new user
+* Create border requiring login around content
+* Be able to log a user in
+* Partition database for different clients

 ## Limitations

 * Client information must be entered manually
 * Reporting data is available only through the front-end
 * Reporting data is available only in tabular form (Tufte would be sad)
+* Almost no input-validation in forms
+* There is no way to edit a client's information.
+* Clients must have unique names

 ## License

 This work is made available under the MIT license.
-Please see the file `COPYING` in this distribution for license terms.